Kurt Frederick Ludwig: Associates

 A ninth member of the ring, known only as "Robert," was tracked down by the FBI through papers obtained from a janitor in a building that housed the German Consulate; the janitor was in charge of the burn-bag detail and regularly put papers in the furnace while the Germans watched.
 However, he would surreptitiously pull them out, douse the flames, and hand them over to the FBI.
-"Robert" was identified as Paul Borchardt (1886-1957), a World War I veteran who served in the German Army from 1913-1933.
+"Robert" was identified as Paul Borchardt (1886-1957), a World War I veteran who served in the German Army from 1913 to 1933.
 He later became an archeologist, but claimed that he was fired from his university post and confined in Dachau for being a Jew.
 Borchardt agreed to travel to the U.S. posing as a refugee and to spy for Germany due to patriotism.

 There was also a tenth member of the ring, codenamed "Bill", who was a German-born Argentinian named Teodore Erdman Erich Lau.
 He served as paymaster for the Joe K ring.

 Flight and capture

 When the Duquesne Ring was broken by the FBI in June, 1941, Ludwig and his associates decided to temporarily cease their activities in fear of being caught.
 Ludwig himself retreated to a summer resort in Pennsylvania, and then drove west in an effort to escape, driving his car along country roads through the Midwest at speeds of up to 90 mph.
-He stopped at a cabin in Yellowstone National Park in August and tried — unsuccessfully — to destroy any incriminating evidence.
+He stopped at a cabin in Yellowstone National Park in August and tried unsuccessfully to destroy any incriminating evidence.
 When he arrived in Missoula, Montana, he stored his car, shipped his entire luggage except for the bare necessities to relatives in the East Coast, and continued his journey by bus.
 When the FBI searched his car, they found that he had left behind his shortwave radio receiver.

 Believing that he was planning to leave the U.S. and make his way to Germany via Japan, the FBI arrested him at Cle Elum, Washington on August 23.
 They then rounded up the rest of the ring, except for Borchardt, who was arrested on December 8, Schroetter, who was arrested in Miami on September 2 and Lau, who eluded capture until October 18, 1946.